Build your own app

 Start from the example app you can actually run

-Section titled “Start from the example app you can actually run”The example to learn from lives right here in this repo: apps/reference, a small Vite + React SPA that signs in anonymously, records audio, uploads it, creates a post, and renders the hydrated view.
+Section titled “Start from the example app you can actually run”The example to learn from lives right here in this repo: apps/reference, a small Vite + React SPA that records audio, uploads it, creates a post, and renders the hydrated view — with a ~40-line BFF holding the service token so the browser never sees it.
 It is deliberately unbranded — the point is to prove the protocol is usable by a client carrying no product’s design language.
 It depends on nothing a hosted product keeps private: same public endpoints, same @antiphony/shared types.

 If you can build apps/reference, you can build your own surface.
 The reference app walkthrough reads it top to bottom.